Simply Tasty!

 Wine Taste in Anderson Valley

-And yes, it's the good stuff.
-From family-run vineyards that are low-key to slightly fancier options, here are few to try: Toulouse Vineyards is set on a hillside in the heart of Anderson Valley, with a small tasting room and a beautiful patio overlooking the valley.
-Say hi to Tess, the friendly lab, and enjoy the flagship pinots.
-Navarro Vineyards is the valley grandfather, growing outstanding pinot noir grapes in the valley since the early '70s (and don't miss trying the dry white edelzwicker).
+Anderson Valley's land of pinot noir has an outstanding reputation for premium wines, and yes, it's the good stuff.
+From family-run vineyards that are low-key to slightly fancier options, here are few to try: Toulouse Vineyards is set on a hillside in the heart of Anderson Valley, with a small tasting room and a beautiful patio overlooking the valley, ideal for sipping their signature pinots.
+Navarro Vineyards is the valley grandfather, growing outstanding pinot noir grapes in the valley since the early '70s (if you can, taste the dry white edelzwicker).

 Trending Stories NorCal